-- a.
-Licenses will expire annually on June 30, of every year. - b.
-Applicants receiving an initial license in the last quarter of the fiscal year (April, May, June) are not required to renew or provide proof of continuing education until the following licensing period.
+a.
+Licenses will expire annually on June 30.

+b.
+Applicants receiving an initial license in the last quarter of the fiscal year (April, May, June) are not required to renew or provide proof of continuing education until the following licensing one year period.